menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Meeteetse has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Meeteetse has few renters and college students.
 But the biggest reason it is quieter in Meeteetse than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Meeteetse may be for you.

-Meeteetse is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Meeteetse does not have a public transit system used by locals to get to and from work.

 Demographics

 Meeteetse is a very ethnically-diverse town.
 The people who call Meeteetse home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meeteetse residents report their race to be White, followed by Black or African-American.
 Meeteetse also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.44% of the town’s residents.
-Important ancestries of people in Meeteetse include English, German, Irish, French, and Polish.
+People of Hispanic or Latino origin account for 18.31% of the town’s residents.
+Important ancestries of people in Meeteetse include English, German, Dutch, Polish, and French.

 The most common language spoken in Meeteetse is English.
 Other important languages spoken here include Italian and Polish.